Sbilin/GC-Wii-Linux-Kernels/README.md

 <br>

-- A basic shell script was created to help in building the Kernel and should work on i386, X86_64, and PowerPC platforms.
+- A basic Linux shell script was created to help in building the kernel and should work with most CPU types.
 To run this script, open a terminal and run (either "sh " or "./" followed by the name of the script):